Sometimes, the best way to save money is simply to stop wasting it.

 There are cheaper ways to stay fit.
 Perhaps you would use an exercise machine or weights in front of a TV at home more often than in a gym.
 It also costs nothing to keep a pair of athletic shoes under your desk at work so you can take a walk during your lunch break.

 Businesses sometimes offer you a discount for paying a membership fee upfront.
 This might sound like a good way to save a few bucks, but the monthly or annual fee could continue long after you’ve stopped using the service.

 For example, if you have a computer problem, you may decide to pay a monthly fee for live access to technical support.
 Once the problem is solved, you may never need to call for help again.
 However, monthly fees will continue draining your bank account unless you cancel the membership.

 To find recurring expenses you may have forgotten, use a company like BillCutterz or Trim.
 Or, comb through financial records yourself.
-We detail both options in “How to Cancel or Cut Costly Recurring Bills.”
+We detail both options in “How to Slash Every Monthly Bill You Have.”

 5. Subscribing to magazines

 It’s tempting to subscribe to your favorite magazine when it’s on sale.
 But what if you don’t have time to read each issue?
 Seeing unread magazines pile up is like watching money fly out the window.